caoccao/swc4j/docs/transform.md

 # Transform

-`transform()` transforms the code, but does not transform the code.
+`transform()` transforms the code, but does not transpile the code.

 ## Features